BU-Spark/ml-longfellow-land-use-mass/README.md

     ```
     To get this JSON, log into Google Cloud Console under the project of choice, and go IAM & Admin > Service Accounts.
 Make a service account or click the three vertical dots next to an existing one and click manage keys.
 Add a new key and download the JSON.

-    Rename the JSON to google-cloud.json and put it at /credentials/google-cloud.json
+    Rename the JSON to google-cloud.json and put it at /credentials/google-cloud.json.
+Set the path as follows in the .env file

+    GOOGLE_APPLICATION_CREDENTIALS=/credentials/google-cloud.json

+    For more precise details on setting up Google Cloud credentials, see the README.md in ./modules/google_cloud_ocr

     - OPENAI_ORG_ID: BU Spark!'s OpenAI organization ID, get from BU Spark!
     - OPENAI_API_KEY: BU Spark!'s OpenAI API key, get from BU Spark!
-    - Make a .env file in root directory to set the two above variables
+    - Make a .env file in root directory to set the three above variables
 - Run ```python3 app.py```

 Your frontend and backend should now be running on two separate ports!